abelardopardo/ontask_b/docs_src/Tutorial/Tasks/action_survey.rst

 called *Surveys*.
 These surveys collect information from the students (or the instructors) through conventional web forms and the data is automatically added to the workflow table and available to be explored through the dashboard or statistics.

-The first step to create a survey is to go to the *Actions* page, click in the *New action* button, provide a name, a description (optional) and select the action type *Survey*:
+The first step to create a survey is to go to the *Actions* page, click on the *New action* button, provide a name, a description (optional) and select the action type *Survey*:

 .. figure:: /scaptures/tutorial_survey_create.png
    :align: center